privatenumber/type-flag/README.md

 Default: `process.argv.slice(2)`

 The argv array to parse.
+The array is mutated to remove the parsed flags.